 Midwives working outside the NHS have to hold the same basic qualification as our NHS colleagues.
 I have a degree in Midwifery (first class) and a degree in nursing.
 We have to hold registration with the Nursing and Midwifery Council, which requires us to undertake regular professional refresher and development courses.
 We also have to have professional insurance, a complex issue that I have written about previously

-Many private midwives, like myself, worked in the NHS for many years before moving into independent midwifery practice.
+Many private midwives, like myself, worked in the NHS for many years before moving into private midwifery practice.
 Many of us have areas of special interest, knowledge and skill.
 This means that the answer to “what does a private midwife do?” varies according to the individual midwife.
 Our practical skills include all the usual things of blood pressure and urine checks, listening to baby’s heartbeat (auscultation), checking baby’s position before birth, assisting births and stiches (if needed).
 At many births we spend most of our time watching quietly, supporting the birthing person to follow nature’s cues.

 I have a particular interest in complex pregnancy – when the pregnant person or the baby have health issues/concerns; socially complex situations such as surrogacy; or pregnancy after loss or long struggles with fertility issues.